Estimated reading time: 6 minutes

 The Final Verdict

 With all being said and done, Man of War by Sean Parnell is a magnificent first foray into fiction for the author, creating a memorable protagonist, a riveting and action-packed story full of absorbing details stemming from the author’s personal experiences.
-If you are a fan of military espionage action thrillers, then I highly recommend you give this book the shot it deserves; I cannot imagine any fan of the genre not being entertained by this work of writing.
+If you are a fan of military espionage action thrillers, then I highly recommend you give Man of War the shot it deserves; I cannot imagine any fan of the genre not being entertained by this work of writing.